se7enwin/del/README.md

   * Initialice and configured git with your new repository.
     > https://github.com/se7enwin/del
-  * Add ignore foldes and files for git.
+  * Add ignore folder and files for git.
   * Create README.md and fillup it.
   * First branch version committed.